-Social return on investment - our third strategic priority is to support successful independent lives.
+Social return on investment - our third strategic priority was to support successful independent lives.
 We do this through a range of services, from employment support to social prescribing and hospital step down services.
-Collectively, these services saved the public purse £31m during the year, ahead of target and an increase of £11m on the previous year.
+Collectively, these services saved the public purse £40m during the year, ahead of target and an increase of £9m on the previous year.

-New homes - our fourth strategic priority is to build good quality new homes and during the year we added 176 new affordable homes to our portfolio.
-We have also agreed to deliver a further 1,078 affordable homes over the next 5 years.
-The affordable homes are delivered through a combination of our Strategic Partnership with Homes England, our own housebuilding company and through acquisition from other property developers.
+Building high quality new homes - our fourth strategic priority was to build good quality new homes and during the year we added 243 new affordable homes to our portfolio.
+We have also agreed to deliver a further 931 affordable homes over the next five years.
+The affordable homes are delivered through a combination of our Strategic Partnership with Homes England, our own housebuilding company and acquisition from other property developers.

-In addition to these affordable homes, we completed 124 new market sale homes and began work on a further programme of 690 market sales homes over the next 5 years which will be delivered by our in-house housebuilding company, Curo Enterprise.
+In addition to these affordable homes, we completed 112 new market sale homes and began work on a further programme of 650 market sales homes over the next five years which will be delivered by our own housebuilding company, Curo Enterprise.

-Colleague wellbeing and engagement - our fifth and final strategic priority is to have a resilient business, both in terms of our colleagues, sound governance and robust financial capability.
+Maintaining a resilient business - our fifth and final strategic priority during the year was the resilience of our business, in terms of our colleagues, sound governance and robust financial capability.